rodniw/GoogleMapsAndPlaces/README.md

 5. MVVM and LiveData.
 6. NavigationUI with fragments.
 7. Work with GPS(service, foregroung service).
-8. Resource feature(as Google recommend this for hadling auth state).
+8. Clean architecture.

+These repo contains code samples with maps workout.
+I use Google maps&directions Api.